Hiking in Redwood National Park

 Richardson Grove State Park

 Established in 1922, it is known as one of the first Redwood parks in California.
 At its start the park was only 120 acres, but today the park has grown to 1,800 acres.
-With nine miles of trails, don’t miss the “racetrack” path, which is a gentle hiking path that will lead you to a chandelier tree with multiple trunks branching several feet above the ground.
+With nine miles of trails, don’t miss the “racetrack” path, which is a gentle hiking in the Redwoods that will lead you to a chandelier tree with multiple trunks branching several feet above the ground.

 Humboldt Redwoods State Park